Kong/docs.konghq.com/app/konnect/analytics/use-cases.md

 * **Choose granularity**: Daily
 * **Entity Selection**: Payment

 Add a filter for the Payment API.
-Click on **Add Filter**, then set the following options:
+Click **Add Filter**, then set the following options:

 * **Filter by**: Service
 * **Operator**: In